ag143/workshop/PowerBI/DA-100 Exam Prep/note.md

 (https://mtygroup.udemy.com/course/microsoft-power-bi-certification-da-100-exam-prep)
+# notes:
+- possible to add tile of 'web content'. ie, there are some video online, we can add this video as a tile to dashboad

 # error notes:
 - if the file name or location changes, you will need to change the source via the Data Source Settings
 - When would you use a tool from the Transform tab over the Add Column tab